kayranfatih/awesome-iot-and-hardware-security/readme.md

 - [Buspirate](https://www.sparkfun.com/products/12942) - The Bus Pirate is a troubleshooting tool that communicates between a PC and any embedded device over 1-wire, 2-wire, 3-wire, UART, I2C, SPI, and HD44780 LCD protocols - all at voltages from 0-5.5VDC
 - [SEGGER J-Link Debug Probes](https://www.segger.com/products/debug-probes/j-link/) - SEGGER J-Links are the most widely used line of debug probes on the market.
 They have provided solid value to embedded development for over a decade.
 Unparalleled performance, an extensive feature set, many supported CPUs and compatibility with popular environments all make J-Link an unbeatable choice
 - [Flipper Zero](https://flipperzero.one/) - Flipper Zero is a portable multi-tool for pentesters and geeks in a toy-like body.
 It loves hacking digital stuff, such as radio protocols, access control systems, hardware, and more.
 It's fully open-source and customizable, so you can extend it in whatever way you like
+- [FTDI FT2232H](https://www.ftdichip.com/old2020/Products/ICs/FT2232H.html) - The FT2232H is FTDI’s 5th generation of USB devices.
+The FT2232H is a USB 2.0 Hi-Speed (480Mb/s) to UART/FIFO IC.
+It has the capability of being configured in a variety of industry standard serial or parallel interfaces.
+The FT2232H has two multi-protocol synchronous serial engines (MPSSEs) which allow for communication using JTAG, I2C and SPI on two channels simultaneously.
 - [Hak5 Packet Squirrel](https://shop.hak5.org/products/packet-squirrel-mark-ii) - Ethernet Tap for capturing device traffic

 ### Logic Analyzer and Oscilloscope